gwenn/lemon-rs/README.md

 * RHS are moved.
 Maybe it is not a problem if they are always used once.
   Just add a check in lemon...
-* unions_with_drop_fields.
-It means we are leaking memory.
-  Reintroduce destructors?
-`warning: union contains a field with possibly non-trivial drop code, drop code of union fields is ignored when dropping the union`